ems-project/EMSFormBundle/Resources/doc/config.md

 instance:
     type-form-field: form_structure_field
     type-form-markup: form_structure_markup
+    type-form-subform: form_structure
 ```

-We need to be able to differentiate real form fields from simple text markup.
-We do that based on the content type used when rendering the field/markup.
+We need to be able to differentiate real form fields from simple text markup and from complex subforms.
+We do that based on the content type used when rendering the field/markup/subform.
 Using the above config you can change the names of the content types you use for each.